Many organizations miss the point—and the benefits—of work anniversaries entirely.

-So what could you do to show an employee the immense impact their work has made on the organization over the past year (or years), and how do you make that celebration memorable?
+So what could you do to show an employee the immense impact their work has made on the organization during their tenure, and how do you make that celebration memorable?

-Even after one year, there's almost certainly going to be a highlight reel's worth of contributions an employee has made to your organization.
+Even after a single year, there's almost certainly going to be a highlight reel of contributions an employee has made to your organization.
 Don't miss out on an opportunity to celebrate and recognize your team by expressing your appreciation.

 1. Highlight what they've done

-Be specific about it—don't just say, "Ahmed has grown a lot since he started this year, and we're lucky to have him."
+Be specific about it—don't just say, "Ahmed has grown a lot since he started last year, and we're lucky to have him."

-If he did grow a lot, that's truly great!
+If he did grow a lot, that's wonderful!
 Highlight the specific areas of growth and why that growth was so important.
-Give everyone a chance to see where he's developed his skills, and why that matters.
+Help everyone understand where he's improved his skills, and why it matters.

-Not only is it more meaningful for him to receive specific praise, there's a good chance it will be useful for his colleagues to learn about his expanded skill set.
+Not only is it more meaningful for him to receive specific praise, but there's also a good chance it will be useful for his colleagues to learn about his expanded skill set.
 They might require those skills in an upcoming project, but if they don't know he has them, they'll probably never ask.

 Don't say, "We're so glad Keisha's been leading our engineering team for the past five years.
-Looking forward to the next five," and call it a day.
+We're looking forward to the next five," and call it a day.

 2. Highlight the reasons your team is appreciative

-Did she show grace under pressure, and help her team through an exceedingly challenging situation last year?
+Did she show grace under pressure and help her team through an exceedingly challenging situation?
 How did that impact others on the team?
 Highlight that.

 Did she win an industry award, secure a coveted certification, or receive a patent grant?
 Those are all major achievements.
-They're reasons to celebrate, but everyone may not know about them unless you share it.
+They're reasons to celebrate, but everyone may not know about them unless you share them.

 3. Conversely, consider this common example: